When you create or modify a recovery plan, test it before you try to use it for planned migration or for disaster recovery.

 By testing a recovery plan, you ensure that the virtual machines that the plan protects recover correctly to the recovery site.
 If you do not test recovery plans, an actual disaster recovery situation might not recover all virtual machines, resulting in data loss.

 Testing a recovery plan exercises nearly every aspect of a recovery plan, although Site Recovery Manager makes several concessions to avoid disrupting ongoing operations on the protected and recovery sites.
-Recovery plans that suspend local virtual machines do so for tests as well as for actual recoveries.
+Recovery plans that suspend local virtual machines do so for tests and for actual recoveries.
 With this exception, running a test recovery does not disrupt replication or ongoing activities at either site.

 If you use vSphere Replication, when you test a recovery plan, the virtual machine on the protected site can still synchronize with the replica virtual machine disk files on the recovery site.
 The vSphere Replication server creates redo logs on the virtual machine disk files on the recovery site, so that synchronization can continue normally.
 When you perform cleanup after running a test, the vSphere Replication server removes the redo logs from the disks on the recovery site and persists the changes accumulated in the logs to VM disks.